michaelwnau/ussf-portal/docs/adr/0001-initial-portal-implementation.md

 ### Positive Consequences

+* Gives us a clean slate for the technical architecture that will support the portal website, as well as the new portal itself, allowing for a high degree of creative freedom.
-* Gives us a baseline for establishing test coverage and best practices before making significant changes to the application.
+* Gives us a baseline for establishing test coverage and best practices before making significant user-facing changes to the application.
 * Allows us to test and validate decisions that are not user-facing (such as our tech stack, CI/CD pipeline, and application architecture) independently of and prior to making changes that are.
 * Allows us to subsequently begin collecting analytics data around the existing MVP in order to establish a baseline.
 * Using application code to control rollout of new features gives us high flexibility and the ability to easily roll back to the MVP if needed.
 * Containing both the existing MVP and the new portal in a single application reduces infrastructure complexity and risk in managing which users are directed to which version.
 * We are able to easily make changes to the MVP during development of the new portal if needed.
+* We are able to control the traffic flow to the new portal, allowing us to start with granting access to a small number of users for testing, and eventually directing everyone there at the time of launch.

 ### Negative Consequences

 * We spend some overhead time and effort re-implementing a website we know will be undergoing significant changes over the course of this project.
+* We will need to establish clear boundaries (i.e., with namespacing) within application code between the MVP and the new portal code to minimize the risk of bugs.

 ## Pros and Cons of the Options